A tale of two Golf Trolleys…

 My local course is Trent Park which is pretty hilly, the 18th in particular, is quite a steep uphill fairway.

-After miss-hitting, yet another approach shot while panting like a 60-a-day man on a treadmill I decided I’d at least start looking at Golf Trolleys…
+After miss-hitting, yet another approach shot (while panting like a 60-a-day man on a treadmill) I decided I’d at least start looking at Golf Trolleys…

 Golf Trolleys – The Two Options I Choose…

-Golf Trolleys – Gokart (www.gokart.co.uk) responded within 30 minutes to say that they didn’t know of any for hire but would send a demo to a local pro for me to try out.
+• Gokart (www.gokart.co.uk) responded within 30 minutes to say that they didn’t know of any for hire but would send a demo to a local pro for me to try out.
 Three days later I was out on the course with the automatic handle version.

-Golf Trolleys – Stewart Golf (www.stewartgolf.co.uk) said they did not have any hire trolleys but if I bought one and didn’t like it I could send it back.
+• Stewart Golf (www.stewartgolf.co.uk) said they did not have any hire trolleys but if I bought one and didn’t like it I could send it back.
 I pointed out that their returns policy says that if I use it on a golf course the money-back guarantee is void.
+They responded quite curtly that the returns policy does not apply to trolleys, only to other products.
+The returns policy does not actually say this so I decided to give Stewart Golf a swerve.
+The cheapest model is £999 and that’s quite a lot of money to risk on the wording of a web page.

-Meanwhile out at Pedham Place golf course with the Gokart I was having a whale of a time.
+Meanwhile, out at Pedham Place golf course with the Gokart I was having a whale of a time.

-The automatic handle is really terrific.
 One of the problems I have found with electric trolleys in the past is finding a speed that matches my walking pace.

 This is not a problem with the Gokart – a light hand on the handle and start walking, the trolley matches your speed perfectly.
+You can let go until you want to steer it or stop it (another light hand on the tiller, stop walking).
+So, the automatic handle on this is really terrific.

-The fold-down is very quick and it gets really small – much smaller (and quicker) than my current Clickgear.
+If you change pace so does the Gokart.
+It powers easily up very steep slopes and free-wheels with no resistance when no power is applied.
+The fold-down is very quick and gets really small – much smaller (and quicker) than my current Clickgear.
 The battery clips in and out with no wires.

-It’s pretty basic: there are no consoles, screens, timers, set distances or battery metres which is absolutely fine by me.
-It’s also missing a brake which given the freewheeling nature did catch me out a couple of times.
+It’s pretty basic: there are no consoles, screens, timers, set distances, or battery metres, which is absolutely fine by me.

-It’s also very reasonably priced starting at £269 (£299 for the automatic version I used).
+It’s also missing a brake, which, given its freewheeling nature, did catch me out a couple of times.
+It’s also very reasonably priced, starting at £269 (£299 for the automatic version I used).

 The only reason I didn’t buy one on the spot is that the centre of mass is quite high (the battery sits about halfway up instead of on a tray at axle level) and the wheelbase is narrow.

-As a result, I struggled once or twice to keep it upright on paths which sloped left/right or right/left of which there are quite a few at Pedham Place.
+As a result, I struggled once or twice to keep it upright on paths which sloped left/right or right/left, of which there are quite a few at Pedham Place.
 If I’d tested it at all course I might not even have noticed this.

-A few days later a Stewart Golf X5 Remote trolley came up on eBay.
 I put in what I thought was a derisory bid whilst slightly drunk and won it by mistake.
 (I once did this with a Toyota Landcruiser so I have some form in this regard.)

 I have to say I am a total convert to Stewart Golf Trolleys, if not to their customer service.